garrynsk/gatsby-seo-starter/content/posts/2018-03-26/2018-03-26-What Are They, Monads, Angels or Demons.md

 ```

-And <span style="background-color: green;"> a function without side effects can be impure.</span> For example:
+And <span  class="underline"> a function without side effects can be impure.</span> For example:

 ```scala